rubaismail/colors-lamp/README.md

 - PHP 8.3 with the MySQLi extension and mysqlnd (`get_result` support)
 - MySQL
 - HTML, CSS, and vanilla JavaScript with XMLHttpRequest
-- Google Fonts (Ubuntu font); the bundled MD5 library is retained from the lab but hashing is disabled in the current login flow

-No Node.js build step or package installation is required for the frontend.

 ## Repository layout